NuxNux7/Permeability-from-FNO/README.md

 Structure
 --------------

+- permFNO:       Python package for the Fourier neural operator permeability prediction
     - data:          Handles the datasets, I/O and transformations
     - models:        Contains the FNO and FFNO together with its sub-parts
     - learning:      Methods needed for neural network training
-- main.py        The main function is used for setup and running the training process
+    - main.py:       The main function is used for setup and running the training process

-- lbmpy:         Code used for LBM simulation
+- lbmpy:         Code used for LBM simulation with the package lbmpy
+    - LBM2D.py: Code for simulating the 2D geometries
+    - LBM3D.py: Code for simulating the 3D geometries
+    - permeability_comparison.py: Comparison method for given and calculated values

 Work